obsoletenerd/obsoletenerd.com/content/pages/links.md

 [Bruce Schneier](https://www.schneier.com) - A renowned cryptography and security expert who has been writing about computer security since the 90s, and has published multiple books on the topic too.

 [The Digital Antiquarian](https://www.filfre.net/) - Jimmy has been writing about retro video games for a long time, and has an awesome collection of articles going into the history, development, and culture of them.
 It's best to use the [sitemap](https://www.filfre.net/sitemap/) to get a list of articles chronologically.

+<a id="old-websites"></a>
+## Old Websites Still Running

+[First Website Ever](https://info.cern.ch/hypertext/WWW/TheProject.html) - Quite literally the first webpage ever made, still hosted on the CERN servers where the World Wide Web started.
+The inspiration for this very website design and the peak of web design in general.

+[Starship Titanic](https://starshiptitanic.com) - The original website for the Starship Titanic game made by Douglas Adams, of which I loved dearly and still own my original copy.
+Most of the downloadable assets (wallpapers, WAV files) now 404 but the page content is still there.
+The company behind it which was started/owned by Adams, called [The Digital Village](https://www.tdv.com), is also still online despite going defunct in 2001.

 <a id="interactive-entertainment"></a>
 ## Interactive/Entertainment